vividos/WhereToFly/src/App/Android/Assets/info.md

 1.4.0

+- added showing tracks on map and new track list and track details page
+- added opening .igc files as tracks
 - weather links are now shown on  a dedicated page with icons to change to other weather pages
 - added new map imagery type: OpenTopoMap
 - added button on settings page to clear cache used for map view